joshtynjala/actionscript-3.0-developers-guide/files-and-data/storing-local-data/shared-objects.md

 has to store the data if that data exceeds the default settings.
 Therefore, it is a good practice to call `SharedObject.flush()`.

-When using the `flush()` method to write shared objects to a user’s hard drive, you should be careful to check whether the user has explicitly disabled local storage using the Flash Player Settings Manager ( [www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html)),
+When using the `flush()` method to write shared objects to a user's hard drive, you should be careful to check whether the user has explicitly disabled local storage using the Flash Player Settings Manager ( [www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html)),